Little Shop of Horrors (1986 film): Home media

-Cancelled remake
+Cancelled projects

-In January 2020, Full Circle Cinema reported that a remake of the film was planned, with Taron Egerton in talks to play Seymour, Scarlett Johansson as Audrey and Billy Porter voicing Audrey II.
-The Hollywood Reporter affirmed in February that the film was being developed by Warner Bros.
-Pictures with Greg Berlanti directing and producing with Marc Platt and David Geffen, Porter confirmed, and Egerton and Johansson in negotiations.
-Additionally, Chris Evans was also in talks to play Dr. Scrivello.
+By 2020, a remake of the film was planned, with Taron Egerton in talks to play Seymour, Scarlett Johansson as Audrey and Billy Porter voicing Audrey II.
+The film was being developed by Warner Bros.
+Pictures with Greg Berlanti directing and producing with Marc Platt and David Geffen.
+Chris Evans was also in talks to play Dr. Scrivello.
 Matthew Robinson was to write the screenplay.
-As of May 2021, the remake had been postponed indefinitely, and in September 2022 it was announced that the remake had been cancelled.
+By September 2022, the remake had been cancelled.

+By 2024, Corman, Brad Krevoy and Charles Cohen were reportedly planning a reboot film, Little Shop of Halloween Horrors, with the intention of inaugurating a media franchise.
+Joe Dante was set to direct the film from a screenplay by Charles S. Haas.
+Corman died in May of that year.